SusannaRuth/SusannaRuth.github.io/README.md

 ## About Me
 Currently pursuing my M.Tech in Computer Science at National Institute of Technology, Karnataka.
 My areas of interest are Networking, Machine Learning and Data Structures.
-You can find more about me [at](www.google.com)
+More about me in my [resume.](www.google.com)

 ## Projects